Nambu-Goldstone modes in a lattice Nambu-Jona-Lasinio model with multi flavor symmetries: Introduction

 Once a continuous symmetry is broken, a massless particle called the Nambu--Goldstone boson is also expected to appear~\cite{Nambu2, Goldstone, GSW}.
 With regard to the proof of the existence of Nambu--Goldstone modes, we should remark that Momoi studied the spin-wave spectrum above the ground state in the Heisenberg antiferromagnets in \cite{Momoi, Momoi2}.
 In particular, in~\cite{Momoi2}, he gave a bound on the two-point correlation that shows the Nambu--Goldstone type slow decay.
 His works have stimulated one of the present authors \cite{Koma2, Koma3, Koma4}, who showed the existence of a gapless excited state above a symmetry breaking ground state.
 Their extensions are very useful for the present paper.

+Although our model treated here does not include gauge fields, we believe that similar results can be obtained in a gauge theory under certain conditions, such as the strong coupling limit in~\cite{SS1, SS2}.
+Furthermore, we should also note that the emergence of spontaneous flavor symmetry breaking is expected to be restricted to a region of the model parameters in continuum gauge theories that include a four-fermion interacting NJL model~\cite{VW}.
+Actually, for the usual continuum NJL model in the Lagrangian formalism~\cite{Hatsuda}, the flavor symmetry $\mathrm{SU}(N)$ is often assumed to be preserved in the vacuum.
+On the other hand, in lattice QCD, there is a region known as the `Aoki phase' where the flavor symmetry of Wilson fermions is broken~\cite{Aoki1, Aoki2}.
+In particular, it was predicted in~\cite{ABG} that the parity-flavor symmetry of the NJL model with Wilson fermions is spontaneously broken, using the large $N_c$ (number of colors) expansion.

-We should also remark the following: As is well-known, Vafa and Witten \cite{VW} showed the absence of the breaking of continuous flavor symmetry such as SU(N) with $N\ge 2$ under the assumption that the masses of the quarks are all strictly positive.
-Because of the SU(N) symmetry, all the masses of the quarks take the same strictly positive value.
-From this result, a reader might think that our results in the present paper contradict with Vafa--Witten result.
+Since these observations are of importance for the physical interpretation of our results, we should make the following remarks: In the vector-like gauge theories such as QCD, Vafa and Witten \cite{VW} showed the absence of the breaking of continuous flavor symmetry such as $\mathrm{SU}(N)$ with $N\ge 2$ under the assumption that the masses of the quarks are all strictly positive.
+Because of the $\mathrm{SU}(N)$ symmetry, all the masses of the quarks take the same strictly positive value.
+From this result, a reader might think that our results in the present paper contradict with Vafa--Witten result if our NJL model indeed contains an essence of QCD theory as an effective one.
 However, this is not the case.
 Actually, the strictly positive masses stabilize a symmetric state because the mass term in the Hamiltonian control the state of the system as an external field.
 This is the physical meaning of Vafa--Witten result.
 In order to induce a symmetry breaking, we must choose a massless state as the initial state, and then apply an infinitesimally weak symmetry breaking field which has the form of the mass term in the Hamiltonian.
 In this strategy, Aoki and Gocksch \cite{AG} found numerical evidences for the existence of a phase in which both parity and flavor symmetries are spontaneously broken.
+However, Vafa--Witten result still makes many people believe that the flavor symmetry cannot be broken in the continuum limit of QCD-like theories.
+As mentioned above, our model with the four-fermion interaction shows flavor symmetry breaking.
+Since Vafa and Witten also treated a similar effective fermion model with a four-fermion interaction and showed the absence of the flavor symmetry breaking by using the same argument as in their paper, a reader might think that our result gives a conterexample to Vafa--Witten result for a class of the lattice models.
+However, the flavor symmetry breaking is proved to occur only in a class of lattice models, and it does not necessarily imply the existence of the corresponding symmetry-breaking phase in usual continuum theory.
+Therefore, if a suitable continuum limit is necessary to be taken, Vafa--Witten issue is still controversial.
+While it is not clear whether or not our models have a physical continuum limit with the spontaneous breakdown of flavor symmetry, we believe that our results proved here can be useful for understanding of quantum field theories such as QCD.